hashin/jekyll-now/_posts/2019-09-12-aaj-jaane-ki-zid-na-karo.markdown

 As I led my eyes through the contours of this room, they get stuck at a coil of hair that lies on the floor.
 It was Tara’s!
 There is no escaping from her memories, I curse.
 Tara has made a decision to leave me for the better.
 I wouldn’t complain though.
 She is knowledgeable enough to make the right choice for her.
 The only person I am disappointed with is myself, who is still sitting across the door, blocking her way.
 At some point of time, I thought it would be easier for me to handle situations like these.
 Turns out, when she decided to leave, I was shattered.
 Shattered like a vase hitting a floor; car window panes on a speeding truck; a dead bat splattered on a windmill.
 I stood no chance.
 I just melted.

 I am utterly disappointed at my sheer inability to let her go.
 This should have been easier.
 But the turn of events was a bit too fast for me.
 So here I am, in a limbo, listening to old songs and wondering about the hundred different ways this could have gone wrong.
-But this is it, the shape of my shadow falling on the bed sheet.
+But this is it, the shape of my shadow falling on a bed sheet.
 A bit distorted, but still mine.

 I see a bindi that she has stuck to my bed pole.
 Another one on my copy of “The Constitution of India”; yet another is winking at me from the mirror.